This information applies only to the Original Course View. Your institution controls which tools are available.

 Read the report carefully and investigate whether each block of text is properly attributed.

 Blackboard’s Global Reference Database is a separate database where students voluntarily donate copies of their papers to help prevent plagiarism.
 It is separated from each institution's internal database, where all papers are stored by each corresponding institution.
 Students are free to select the option to check their papers without submitting them to the Global Reference Database.
 Students submit their papers to the database voluntarily and agree not to delete papers in the future.
-Submissions to the Global Reference Database are extra copies that are given voluntarily for the purpose of helping with plagiarism prevention.
+Submissions to the Global Reference Database are extra copies that are given voluntarily for the purpose of helping with originality.
 Blackboard does not claim ownership of submitted papers.